-In performing the June 30, 2002 valuation, we have relied upon the employee data and financial information provided by the administrative staff of the Louisiana State Employees' Retirement System.
+In performing the June 30, 2003 valuation, I have relied upon the employee data and financial information provided by the administrative staff of the Louisiana State Employees' Retirement System.
 Regarding participant data, each record was edited for reasonableness and consistency, although the validity of the information was not compared to source documents or compared with data for the same participant utilized in prior valuations.
 Regarding plan assets, a general review for consistency and balance testing with information furnished for the prior year's valuation was performed.

-The present values shown in the June 30, 2002 actuarial valuation and supporting statistical schedules of this certification, which have been reformatted and comprise all the schedules of the Actuarial Section in the annual Financial Statement, have been prepared in accordance with the actuarial methods specified in Louisiana Revised Statutes Title II Section 22(6) and assumptions which are appropriate for the purposes of this valuation.
+The present values shown in the June 30, 2003 actuarial valuation and supporting statistical schedules of this certification, which have been reformatted and comprise all the schedules of the Actuarial Section in the annual Financial Statement, have been prepared in accordance with the actuarial methods specified in Louisiana Revised Statutes Title II Section 22(6) and assumptions which are appropriate for the purposes of this valuation.

 The funding method prescribed is the Projected Unit Credit Cost Method.
 The actuarial assumptions and methods used for funding purposes comply and are within the parameters set forth by the Government Accounting Standards Board (GASB) Statement No. 25.
 The same actuarial assumptions and methods were employed in the development of the Trend Data Schedule, the Schedule of Funding Progress and the Schedule of Employer Contributions which were prepared for the Financial Section of this report.
+The System is required to conduct an experience study every five years.
+The most recent study covers the five year observation period of 1997-2001.

-Furthermore, we certify to the best of our knowledge, the methods and assumptions comply with generally recognized and accepted actuarial principals and practices set forth by the American Academy of Actuaries, are reasonable in the aggregate and when applied in combination represents my best estimate of the funding requirement to achieve the Retirement System's Funding Objective.
+Excluding the statutory requirement to recognize negative Experience Account balances in the assets for funding purposes, I certify to the best of my knowledge, the methods and assumptions comply with generally recognized and accepted actuarial principals and practices set forth by the American Academy of Actuaries, are reasonable in the aggregate and when applied in combination represents my best estimate of the funding requirement to achieve the Retirement System's Funding Objective.